Good and Bad Foods For Your Breath

 Consult with Our Bellevue Dentist

-Know more about which foods to avoid and which to enjoy more where bad breath is concerned.
-Better still, have that dental appointment with your Bellevue dentist Dr. Lee, and have halitosis managed and cured.
+Learn more about which foods to avoid and which to enjoy more where bad breath is concerned.
+Better still, have that dentist appointment with our Bellevue dentist, and have halitosis managed and cured.